Visit the institution website for COVID‑19 updates

 Months of entry

-The programme consists of four core modules to provide an advanced engineering education in New and Renewable Energy technologies alongside an optional module that allows students to increase their understanding in a core area suited to their interests and needs.
-The modules include lecture courses, laboratory experiments, a group design project and a major, individual research and development project working closely with an academic in your chosen subject area.Core taught content:
+The programme consists of five core modules to provide advanced engineering education in New and Renewable Energy technologies alongside an optional module that allows students to increase their understanding in an area suited to their interests and needs.
+In addition to these taught modules, you will also complete a group design project and a major, individual research and development project working closely with an academic in your chosen subject area.Core taught content:

 Fees and funding